Signs You're Massively Underpriced: The Quick Diagnostic

 If they walked away: Don’t drop price yet.
 Send 2–3 more proposals at this rate.
 If all walk, adjust down 15% and test again.

-This solves the immediate problem—identifying underpricing and testing the market ceiling.
+This system solves the immediate problem—identifying underpricing and testing the market ceiling.

 But if you want the complete system for restructuring offers, pricing tiers, and value positioning to capture premium rates while delivering extraordinary outcomes: